joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6140762/2025/02/17/dodgers-blake-snell-bobby-miller/

 **Mike Trout moving to right field as Angels star looks to preserve health**\
-`Jo Adell and Mickey Moniak are expected to get the majority of reps for the center field spot now.`\
+`Jo Adell and Mickey Moniak are expected to get the majority of reps in center field.`\
 https://nytimes.com/athletic/6141841/2025/02/17/angels-mike-trout-right-field/

 **The Bounce: NBA All-Star 2025 is over.
 Should the league stick with its new format?**\